-- 1. Achieving your personal goals the reason there is a conflict is because your goal conflicts with someone else's goal. - 2.
-Maintaining your positive relationship with the other person in the future you may need to interact with this person.
-Go hard on the issue soft on the people, we can all make mistakes, forgiveness is important.
+- Achieving your personal goals the reason there is a conflict is because your goal conflicts with someone else's goal. - Maintaining your positive relationship with the other person - in the future you may need to interact with this person.
+Go hard on the issue but soft on other people.
+We all make mistakes, but forgiveness is important.